Application for Free School Meals - Signed up Schools

 Most of the current benefits that attract eligibility for Free School Meals (Income Support, Income Based Job Seekers Allowance, Income Based Employment and Support Allowance and Child Tax Credit) are being phased out by the government and replaced by Universal Credit.
 To stop any child instantly losing their Free School Meals solely due to their parents being moved to Universal Credit or the introduction of the income limit, the DfE have introduced the following transitional protections:

-- From 1 April 2018, existing free school meals claimants will continue to receive free school meals until March 2022 (when the roll out of Universal Credit is complete) regardless of whether their benefits situation changes.
+- From 1 April 2018, existing free school meals claimants will continue to receive free school meals until summer 2023 (when the roll out of Universal Credit is complete) regardless of whether their benefits situation changes.

-- Any child gaining eligibility for free school meals after 1 April 2018 will also be protected against losing free school meals during the Universal Credit rollout period (until March 2022).
+- Any child gaining eligibility for free school meals after 1 April 2018 will also be protected against losing free school meals during the Universal Credit rollout period (until summer 2023).

-- After March 2022 (once Universal Credit is fully rolled out), any existing claimants that no longer meet the eligibility criteria at that point (because they are earning above the threshold or are no longer a recipient of Universal Credit) will continue to receive free school meals until the end of their current phase of education (i.e. primary or secondary).
+- After summer 2023 (once Universal Credit is fully rolled out), any existing claimants that no longer meet the eligibility criteria at that point (because they are earning above the threshold or are no longer a recipient of Universal Credit) will continue to receive free school meals until the end of their current phase of education (i.e. primary or secondary).

 - The only exception to the above is the small number of pupils who are eligible for Free School Meals due to receiving the Guarantee element of State Pension or Credit support under Part VI of the Immigration and Asylum Act 1999.
 These are not being replaced by Universal Credit and transitional protection will not apply to these pupils.